Best High-Yield Savings Accounts — March 2025

 Cons:

 - Harder to access than traditional savings accounts: If you have a savings account that's with a different bank than your checking account, you may have to wait a few days for funds to transfer from one to the other.
-Plus, you won’t be able to easily view account details for both accounts in one place.
+Plus, you won’t be able to easily view account details for both accounts in one place unless you have the right budgeting app.

 - Not suited for long-term goals: If you’re looking to save for long-term goals, like retirement, other investments, like stocks, are usually a better choice for your money.
 The rate of inflation can be higher than what you accrue in interest.

-- Variable interest rates: Since interest rates are variable, the APY on the account can decrease from the rate it was when you opened the account.
+- Variable interest rates: Since interest rates are variable, the APY on the account can decrease from the rate it was when you opened the account if the Fed decides to cut rates in the future.

 - Minimum deposit requirements and fees: Many high-yield savings accounts charge a monthly fee and/or require a minimum deposit to earn the advertised APY.

-- Online banks: Since most high-yield accounts are offered by online banks, you likely won’t have branch access, so contacting customer service might be more challenging.
+- Online banks: Since most high-yield accounts are offered by online banks, you likely won’t have branch access, so contacting customer service or accessing a fee-free ATM might be more challenging.

 Bottom line

-Opening a high-yield savings account should be a no-brainer.
-If you don't have one yet, you're leaving money on the table.
+Opening a high-yield savings account is an excellent option to consider.
 High-yield savings accounts offer higher rates than traditional savings accounts, meaning your cash will accrue more interest by simply sitting in a high-yield account than it would in a standard account.
 And there's no risk, either.

 The downside?
-Since rates on high-yield savings accounts fluctuate with the market, rates could drop over the next year.
-So take advantage of the best rates while you still can.
+Since rates on high-yield savings accounts fluctuate with the market, so take advantage of the best rates while you still can.

 Related Content